Rome With Kids – Family Friendly Things to See & Do In Italy’s Capital.

 Who doesn’t like gelato!
 When in Rome… Take a pit stop every now and again at one of the many gelataria’s in Rome where the kids won’t know where to start with the huge selection of flavours.
 With one on almost every corner, you won’t have to walk far to find one.
 You cannot travel to Rome with kids without trying at least a few of the delicious flavours of the famous Italian gelato.
 If you are in the centre one check out Gelateria Della Palma which has over 150 flavours of gelato!

 I may be bias because I still consider it my second home, but Rome is one of the easiest cities to travel with kids.
-You can definitely see most of our list within 2-3 days but I do recommend a lot more if you really want to see what the capital has to offer, but when you travel with your little ones you do need to slow down a little.
+You can definitely see most of our list within 2-3 days but I do recommend a lot more if you really want to see what the capital has to offer, but when you travel with your little ones you do need to slow down a little and compromise.